swansonk14/SyntheMol/docs/real_rl.md

-# Enamine REAL Space Data Processing (2023)
+# Enamine REAL Space Data Processing (SyntheMol-RL)

-Instructions for processing Enamine REAL reactions, building blocks, and molecules using the 2023 REAL release (with 2022 building blocks).
-This is the version of REAL used for the development of SyntheMol-RL.
+Instructions for processing the Enamine REAL space reactions, building blocks, and molecules using the 2022 REAL release with the 2022 building blocks (SyntheMol-RL paper).
 These instructions assume that relevant data has already been downloaded (see [docs/README.md](README.md)).

 - [Reactions](#reactions)